isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-human-shampoo-on-cats/index.md

 - Cats are known to be allergic to many all-natural ingredients and thus take care when considered such products that are not specially labeled as being cat-safe.

-Check the [ASPCA](https://www.aspca. org/) website to know the allergic reaction that the product or ingredient it may cause on your cat or dog - this makes sure the product won't be toxic.
+Check the [ASPCA](https://www.aspca.org/)website to know the allergic reaction that the product or ingredient it may cause on your cat or dog - this makes sure the product won't be toxic.

 ##  Human Shampoos Arent Approved for Cats